-Description The property is a semi-detached bungalow.
-Accommodation Ground Floor: Living Room, Dining Kitchen, 3 Bedrooms, and Bathroom with W.C.
-Gross Internal Floor Area (m2) Approximately 68m2.
+Description The property is a one and a half storey semi-detached house.
+Accommodation Ground Floor: Living Room, Bedroom, Kitchen, Bathroom and Pantry.
+First Floor: 2 Bedrooms.
+Gross Internal Floor Area (m2) Approximately 93m .
 Neighbourhood and Location The property forms part of an established residential area in the town of Nairn.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Approximately 50 years old.
+Age Built around 1965.
 Weather It was sunny and dry, following generally similar conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
 There is a chimney stack of concrete block construction.
-This has a pointed brick finish.
+This has a render finish.
 There is a metal flashing at the base of the chimney.

 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and tiled.
 The ridges are formed in tile.
-Access to the roof space is available via a hatch in hallway.
-The roof is of timber construction, with underside membrane.
-Insulation materials have been laid between the ceiling joists.
+The valley is lined with metal materials.
+Access to the roof space is available via a hatch above the landing.
+The roof is of timber construction.
+Insulation materials have been laid over the ceiling joists and fixed between rafters.
+The firewall is formed in concrete block work.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a PVC, half round design with PVC, round downpipes.
+The gutters are of a cast iron, half round design with cast iron, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity block construction, externally roughcast and synthetic stone faced.
-Cavity wall insulation has been installed.
-Walls: Main Type: cavity Party Wall: Cavity filled Wall Thickness: See Sketch/Thickness: Wall insulation: None
+The walls are of cavity block construction, externally rendered and synthetic stone faced.
+There is evidence that cavity wall insulation has been installed.